 From Yuen Tung Monastery, continue on the downhill path and turn left and walk downhill.
 At the end of the downhill path, you will pass several low-rise residential buildings.
 At the end of the path, turn left and head over to the beach at Nam Wan.

 Nam Wan (translation: South Bay), is the residential neighbourhood you just walked past and the surrounding area.
-Perhaps the best part of Nam Wan is the beach because it is the perfect spot for watching the sunset.
+Perhaps the best part of Nam Wan is the beach because it is an excellent spot for watching the sunset.
 If timing is right, definitely stick around to watch the sun setting over the horizon.

 19. Seaside promenade